Murdered mum Hannah Clarke's inspiring post: 'I am not a victim'

 It is understood the couple had separated in November and were working on custody arrangements.

-Ms Baxter had previously spoken to Queensland Police about "domestic violence issues", Detective Inspector Mark Thompson confirmed on Thursday.
+Clarke had previously spoken to Queensland Police about "domestic violence issues", Detective Inspector Mark Thompson confirmed on Thursday.

-Ms Clarke's heartbroken brother, Nat Clarke, said the former gymnast had been excited to move on with her life after escaping her "monster" husband.
+Clarke's heartbroken brother, Nat Clarke, said the former gymnast had been excited to move on with her life after escaping her "monster" husband.

 "The last thing my sister said to my wife was I'm so excited this year will be great," he told friends and family on Facebook.